 General Information and How to Apply

-The Hawai‘i Pacific University Office of Financial Aid is committed to assisting you with funding your education.
-The Federal Graduate PLUS Loan (Grad PLUS Loan) enables eligible graduate students with good credit histories to borrow funds in addition to their Stafford loans up to their Cost of Attendance.
+The Hawai‘i Pacific University Financial Aid Office is committed to assisting you with funding your education.
+The Federal Graduate PLUS Loan (Grad PLUS Loan) enables eligible graduate students with good credit history to borrow funds in addition to their student loans up to their Cost of Attendance.
 Although we do not encourage unnecessary borrowing, we want to make you aware of this option to assist with your financing.

 Apply for a Direct Graduate PLUS Loan

-For a PLUS Loan, you must complete a Direct PLUS Loan Application and Master Promissory Note (MPN).
-Please sign in to studentloans.gov with your student information and student PIN code.
+For a Grad PLUS Loan, you must complete a Direct PLUS Loan Application and Master Promissory Note (MPN).
+Please log-in to studentloans.gov with your FSA ID and password.

 Step 1: Complete the Graduate PLUS loan application.

 Click on "Graduate/Professional Students" tab.
 Select “Apply for a PLUS Loan” from the options on the screen.
 Complete the steps necessary for the application process.